-- 3. To disable visual targets for the parameter, touch the Target enabled icon at the top left of the menu.
-The target indicator for that parameter will appear gray. - 4.
+- 3. To disable visual targets for the parameter, touch the Target enabled icon The target indicator for that parameter will appear gray. - 4.
 Use the arrows to adjust the zone settings or touch the value button to open a numeric keypad.